As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query letter” or “submit an LOI.”

 The bulk of a query is pitching a winning article idea.

-Your letter should show why it is relevant to their target audience and give them confidence that you are the best person to write for them through relevant credentials and an appealing presentation that shows that you did do your homework.
+Your query letter should show why it is relevant to their target audience and give them confidence that you are the best person to write for them through relevant credentials and an appealing presentation that shows that you did do your homework.

-And What is An LOI?
+And What is An Letter of Introduction?

 If you can’t tell exactly what the client’s target niche is, tell them what you are willing to do for the job and what topics you are willing to cover for them.

-When Do I Use Which?
+When Do I Use a Query Letter and Letter of Introduction?

 While writing for a big time publication looks great on any writer’s resume, getting into them is a lot easier said than done.
 As mentioned above, not only do they get loads of queries a month, they also have their own writing team.